What to wear to a Photoshoot

 Clothing: What to Wear

 First things first.
 Look for comfort in your clothing.
-No, I’m not talking about the grungy pair of shorts you painted the house in.
+No, I’m not talking about the grungy pair of shorts you paint in.
 I’m talking about clothing you feel comfortable in and want to be photographed in.
 If you love jeans and band T-shirts, wear them.
 Are fluffy dresses more your thing?
 Wear one.
-Or maybe this is a maternity shoot and you have a beautiful bathrobe that feels luxurious.
+Or maybe this is a maternity shoot, and you have a beautiful silky bathrobe that feels luxurious.
 Wear it.

 Do you have a fancy dress that you don’t wear anymore?
 Or only wore one time, a few years ago?
 Pull that sucker out of the back of the closet.
 Maybe it shrank and no longer fits, that’s okay too.
 Take it with you to your photo session.

-Perhaps you have a fancy faux fur coat.
-But, never have anywhere to wear it to?
-Maybe your mom has a fur coat that you’ve always loved as a child.
-Take it.
+Perhaps you have a fancy fur coat.
+But, never have anywhere to wear it?
+Maybe your mom has a fur coat that you’ve always loved.
+Ask to borrow it.
 You might use it; you might not.

 A portrait session is all about YOU.
 What you love to wear.
 What you wish you could wear.
-Your photos should scream YOU and your personality.
+Your photos should scream YOU and your unique personality.
 Dress for you.
-Dress for yourself.
+Nobody else.

 Now, that being said, you can totally go out and buy something new if you want.
 But, honestly, use what you have in your closet.
 Or your friend’s closet.

-Props add a little extra something to your story.
+Props and accessories add extra detail to your story.
 Photos are all about telling a story.

 Shoes.
 Do you love shoes?
-Take the fancy pair of heels with rhinestones that you only wore for (insert special occasion).
-Or, your favorite pair of Docs that are worn and you wear every day.
+Take that fancy pair of heels with rhinestones that you only wore for (insert special occasion).
+Or, your favorite pair of Docs that are almost worn out because you wear them every day.
 Maybe you hate shoes altogether and prefer to be barefoot.
 Be sure to tell your photographer you’re anti-shoes.
 Shoes or no shoes will add personality and interest to your photos.

 Hats.
 Sometimes, a huge hat can make for a silly photo.
 Remember that sombrero you got in Mexico?
-A vintage hat from an antique store can be exciting, you know, the one with netting on it.
+A vintage hat from an antique store, you know, the one with netting on it.
 Do you have Grandpa’s old baseball cap he wore all the time?
-Take that with you if want.
+Take that with you if you want.

 Jewelry can add elegance and a little sparkle.
-A long strand of pearls for a boudoir session.
-Do you have big bright-colored earrings that you’d love to incorporate?
+A long strand of pearls for a more refined session.
+Do you have big, bright-colored earrings that you’d love to incorporate?
 Bring them.

 Graduation calls for a cap and gown of course.
 If you have a sash or ribbons, take them to your session.
-Pair the look with fun sunglasses and a rolled-up diploma.
+Pair the look with heart shaped sunglasses and a rolled-up diploma.

-To all the gamers out there, you have all the props.
-Take a game controller, headset, and the whole console.
+Gamers have all the cool props.
+Take a controller, headset, or the whole console.
 Ha!
 That would make a fun photo. *Read below: Setting a Scene.

 Comic-Con fan?
-Take your cloak, wire elf ears, or sword to your photo session.
+Take your cloak, wired elf ears, and sword to your photo session.
 If you’re getting photographed by me, you’ll want to bring your whole costume and any other costumes you have!
+I love playing dress up.

 Setting a Scene